msf-oca-his/dhis-ca-printable-forms/README.md

 1. `printFlagUID`: this is a Yes-only custom attribute.
 It can be associated with datasets and programs.
 Any datasets or programs that have this attribute set, will be made available for printing in this app.
 Place the custom attribute ID in the id field, and its associations in associatedWith, as shown in the example below.

 2. `displayOptionUID`: this is an option list custom attribute, and can only be associated with data elements.
-Note that setting this custom attribute will only affect rendering of data elementsof type option set (rendering of data elements of other types will not be affected).
+Note that setting this custom attribute will only affect rendering of data elements of type option set (rendering of data elements of other types will not be affected).
 Currently, this attribute allows three rendering options: NONE, LIST and TEXT.
 If NONE is selected, the data element will not be shown on the print form.
 If TEXT is selected, it will be rendered as text.
 If LIST is selected, it will be rendered as a list.
 If nothing is selected, the data element will be rendered as a list.
 To use this custom attribute, place its ID in the id field (Fth2lxGOF4M in the example), its associations in associatedWith (dataElement in the example), and assign each option's code to the options list (0, 1, 2 in the example).

 #####Example:
 ```javascript